CerisWhite/CrAnberry/README.md

 A) Setting the init.rc to mount the system rw causes the image to not load, but it can be undone using the process above.

-B) Setting the system to mount rw in config.json makes the image unmountable and requires you to create a completely fresh image
+B) Setting the system to mount rw in config.json will allow a clean image to mount properly, but still be read-only, while it will completely trash cranberry images.
+A trashed image cannot be salvaged and will need to be recreated.

 # IMPORTANT
 Because the system cannot be mounted read-write, things that want to patch the system (Lucky Patcher android patches, Xposed, etc.) will not work.
 Other root apps (GameGuardian, SB Game Hacker) will work just fine, though!